kamballu/Deep-Visibility/README.md

 ## Demo

 This example shows how to generate an error detection threshold map from any given image.
-All image distortions below the detected theshold will be barely visible to the human eyes.
+All image distortions below the detected threshold will be barely visible to the human eyes.

 ```python